 Risk stratification:

-Risk stratification in athletes with HCM is challenging, due to lack of prospective studies reporting the outcome of the disease in patients engaging in regular intensive exercise.
+Risk stratification in athletes with HCM is challenging, due to lack of prospective studies reporting the outcome of the disease in patients engaging in regular, intensive exercise.
 The current ESC (7) and AHA (8) algorithms to assess the risk of SCD in the general HCM population cannot be extrapolated to individuals regularly exposed to the hemodynamic and metabolic stresses of an athletic lifestyle.

 Circumstantial evidence has suggested that intensive exercise and sport participation itself may play a role in triggering SCD/CA. Among young athletes in US, HCM is the most common cause of exercise related SCD/CA (9).
 Participation in high-intensity competitive sports itself has been considered as an independent risk factor for SCD/CA, even in the absence of the conventional risk markers, due to accompanying alterations in hydration, electrolyte and acid base status and surges in catecholamine levels (30).
-The incidence of SCD is significantly higher in highly-dynamic sport, such as basketball, football, swimming, particularly in athletes of Division I compared to Division II and III, suggesting that intensity of training and level of achievement might have a causative role (31)
+The incidence of SCD is significantly higher in highly-dynamic sport, such as basketball, football, swimming, particularly in athletes of Division I compared to Division II and III, suggesting that intensity of training and level of achievement might have a causative role (31)(32)The age of an athlete may also have an impact on risk.
+The mean age of athlete in the largest series of SCD from the US was 17.1 years old (9).
+In a recent report of outcomes in over 11,000 screened soccer players aged 16-17 years old who were followed up for just over 10 years, 2 of the 8 cardiac deaths occurred in individuals diagnosed with HCM who chose to continue playing despite medical advice (32).

-On the other hand, retrospective observations indicate that SCD/CA is rare in HCM; furthermore, only a minority (30%) of physically active HCM who die suddenly do so during exercise (32) indicating that most patients are not exposed to a significant risk despite engaging in exercise programmes.
-Consistently, Lampert et al. reported that HCM patients implanted with ICD had similar rates of appropriate or inappropriate shocks during exercise or during resting condition (33).
-Recently, Pelliccia et al. reported that in a small cohort of 35 athletes with HCM , over a 9-year follow-up, there were no differences in the incidence of symptoms (syncope, palpitations, 2% per year), or major events between athletes who had become sedentary (n=20) after diagnosis and athletes who continued to engage in competitive sport (n=15).
-In this cohort there was one cardiac arrest during the surveillance period, which was unrelated to exercise.
-(34).
+On the other hand, retrospective observations indicate that SCD/A is relatively rare in HCM even among affected individuals who exercise regularly individuals.
+Lampert et al. reported that individuals with HCM who were implanted with an ICD had similar rates of appropriate or inappropriate shocks during exercise or at rest (34).
+A case series of HCM athletes, previously reported by Maron et al. (35) already introduced the concept that within the large spectrum of the disease, there are individuals who can engage in intense athletic training and competitions for many years, without incurring symptoms or clinical worsening or dying suddenly.
+Recently, Pelliccia et al. reported that in a small cohort of 35 athletes with HCM , who were followed up for a 9-year period, there were no differences in the incidence of symptoms or major events between athletes who had become sedentary (n=20) after diagnosis and athletes who continued to engage in competitive sport (n=15).
+In this cohort there was one cardiac arrest during the surveillance period, which was unrelated to exercise (36).

-Overall, current literature indicates that most HCM patients are not exposed to a significant risk despite engaging in exercise programmes, therefore, systematic restriction from competitive sport in all affected patients is unjustified and a more liberal approach to sport participation appears reasonable

-It is indisputable, however, that absence of all major risk factors does not convey immunity to SCD, and even patients with low-risk may die suddenly (35) Therefore, when advising a with HCM regarding participation to intensive exercise programmes and competitive sport this consideration should be an integral part of discussion during the shared decision making.
+Overall, the current literature indicates that not all individuals with HCM are vulnerable to fatal arrhythmias despite engaging in exercise programmes.
+In this regard, systematic restriction from competitive sport in all affected individuals is probably unjustified and a more liberal approach to sport participation may be reasonable after considering the age of the athlete, duration in competitive sport prior to diagnosis and the presence of conventional risk factors for SCD.
+It is indisputable, however, that absence of all major risk factors does not convey immunity to SCD, and even patients with low-risk may die suddenly (37) Therefore, when advising an individual with HCM regarding participation to intensive exercise programmes and competitive sport this consideration should be an integral part of discussion during the shared decision making process.

 Recommendations: